Legal

 1. About This Privacy Policy

-Lex Hub AI Internet Content Provider L.L.C S.O.C, trade licence No. 1589099, operating under the trade name “Nexala AI” (“Nexala”, “we”, “us”, or “our”), is the controller of personal data provided to, or collected by or for, the Service, and is responsible for the processing of such data as described in this Privacy Policy.
+Lex Hub AI Internet Content Provider L.L.C.
+S.O.C, trade licence No. 1589099, trading as “Nexala AI” (“Nexala”, “we”, “us”, or “our”), is the controller of personal data provided to, or collected by or for, the Service, and is responsible for the processing of such data as described in this Privacy Policy.

 2. Information We Collect